Vision, Mission, Values

 University of Washington

 The University of Washington is one of the world’s preeminent public universities.
 It has $1.351 billion dollars in sponsored grants and contracts.
-The US News ranked University of Washington was ranked No. 18 in the world — and No. 3 among U.S. public universities — on the 2023 Academic Ranking of World Universities by Shanghai Jiao Tong University’s Center for World-Class Universities.
+In October, 2018 the US News ranked University of Washington was ranked No. 18 in the world — and No. 3 among U.S. public universities — on the 2023 Academic Ranking of World Universities by Shanghai Jiao Tong University’s Center for World-Class Universities.
 Information about University of Washington research is available here.

 The Department (BIME) is engaged in training, research, and the practice of biomedical informatics and medical education across the breadth of health sciences and healthcare.
 BIME consists of 32 core faculty and 60 extended faculty who work closely with 12 staff.
 Our core and extended faculty have appointments in 32 schools and departments across UW, including Nursing, Global Health, clinical departments, and Engineering.
 We have a very active research program with faculty and students involved in about 100 research grants.
 BIME faculty play key practice roles in research and clinical computing and in medical education and evaluation.
 We are in the process of a 50% expansion in our core faculty.